-Fees for 50 and 60 minute sessions are on a scale from £50 to £75 depending on the type of therapy offered ie. individual, couples or family therapy.
-Longer sessions of up to 90 minutes are available upon request and fees are calculated on a pro-rata basis.
+Fees for Counselling and Psychotherapy are on a scale starting from £75.00 depending on the type of therapy offered ie. individual, couple or family therapy and the length of session time agreed.

-In addition to my generalist work, I provide a Specialist Counselling Service for people on the Autistic Spectrum as well as those with ADHD.
+In addition to my generalist work, I provide a Specialist Counselling Service for individuals on the Autistic Spectrum as well as those with ADHD.
+I also offer bespoke couples counselling for ADHD and Autism; a service which is in high demand.
 Using my personal and professional experience, which extends over many years, I have developed a flexible approach, offering therapeutic alternatives to individuals who may not be comfortable with traditional approaches to counselling.
 I work in calm, peaceful settings with soft lighting and informal seating.
-I support clients through the process of diagnosis of Autism/ASDs.
-I also offer support to clients who may not seek a diagnosis but simply require some assistance to tackle the obstacles they face and address their underlying anxieties.
+I support clients through the process of diagnosis of Autistic Spectrum Conditions and ADHD.
+I also offer support to clients who may not choose to seek a diagnosis but simply require some assistance to tackle the obstacles they face and address their underlying anxieties.
 Family members, spouses and couples may at times seek counselling themselves to help them relate better to their loves ones, or simply need a place in which to get some support of their own.

-I am receiving increasing numbers of enquiries from female clients who believe they may have Asperger's Syndrome which may have not been picked up due to the different presentation which exists within women.
-Anxiety and depression are, for some people, 'secondary symptoms' of an undiagnosed Autistic Spectrum Condition.
+I am receiving increasing numbers of enquiries from female clients who believe they may be autistic or have ADHD, which may have not been picked up due to the different presentation which exists within women.
+Anxiety, depression and feeling overwhelmed are, for some people, 'secondary symptoms' of undiagnosed conditions.
 With my experience in this area, I can offer support in finding explanations for confusing behavioural responses to a range of situations, which can enable me to identify resolutions and useful strategies in close collaboration with my clients' preferences.
 It can be a great relief to find explanation and meaning for traits which can have caused years of difficulties and misunderstandings.

 For a number of years, I have also offered "Walk and Talk" therapies for clients who prefer the multi-sensory experience of being outside.
 This can help some individuals to feel less inhibited and enhance the self-discovery process.
 I have found that people who engage in this type of therapy often achieve dramatic shifts in their thought processes which can aid creativity and allow them to discover new ways to resolve some of their issues.
 Walking in parallel with nature's visual distractions, means that clients can look forwards rather than at me, which for some is far less intense.

-I am DBS checked and hold professional indemnity insurance which fully covers my indoor and outdoor work.
+In addition to my membership of the British Association of Counselling and Psychotherapy, I am registered with an Enhanced DBS status and have professional indemnity insurance which fully covers my indoor and outdoor work.